QGEP/docs/en/user-guide/editing/editing.rst

 Changing attributes of hydraulic elements
 -----------------------------------------

-* With the **Identify feature** tool activated, right clicking an element outputs a selection of all existing objects.
+* With the **Identify feature** tool activated, right clicking an element outputs a selection of all existing objects at this place.

  .. figure:: images/qgep_info_button_rightclick.jpg